PaulSavignano/use-flex/README.md

 * **Declarative:** Define the styles you need and enjoy the benefit of cached css without the cost of inline style redefinition.
 * **Flexible:** No pun intended.
 Props that do not have css definitions will be inline styled.
 You may also pass a style prop.
 Have a className you'd like incorporated?
 Pass in a className prop and have it concatenated.
+* **Powerful:** Have your own css classes?
+Pass a customMapping object and serve your own css with component props.
 <br />

 ## Installation